chris-short/chrisshort.net/content/drawings/diy-buffer-using-ifttt.md

 +++

+Update: As of 2019-12-10, it would appear that due to rate limits and other service changes, this process is now broken.
+I leave this here in memory of the over three years of exemplary service IFTTT has given me.

 [Buffer](https://buffer.com/) is a great tool for scheduling and posting content to social media.
 But, it costs money to do any sort of real sharing.
 I prefer to share more content from others than I do my own.
 Paying money to share other people's content is fine but not for me.
 I came up with an alternative that might be useful to others so here it is:

 ![DIY Buffer](/drawings/DIY-Buffer.png)